Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 <h1> Management and PCI Compliance Reference Architecture for Azure PaaS Line of Business Application </h1>

+Your CIO/CTO, have decided to move your business-critical applications and associated infrastructure to Microsoft Azure.

+However you are thinking...
+Although Azure provides compliance to its infrastructure, anything you host on top of it will be your responsibility.
+Microsoft's Azure compliance status does not automatically translate to the compliant status for the services that you build or host on the Azure platform.

+This  Reference Architecture solution is meant to help you accelerate your deployment cycles with conformance to standards.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAvyanConsultingCorp%2Fpci-paas-webapp-ase-sqldb-appgateway-keyvault-oms%2Fmaster%2Fazuredeploy.json" target="_blank">
 <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>